funarchist/UAV_Altimeter_Neural_Network/README.md

 # UAV Flight Data Determination Using Machine Learning
-This repository contains the work and findings from an internship focused on developing a scalable, end-to-end module for determining various types of UAV flight data without relying on conventional hardware sensors.
-The project utilized machine learning algorithms to address the challenge of accurate flight data determination.

-# Project Overview
 # Background

 The division involved specializes in UAV (Unmanned Aerial Vehicle) systems, with a subgroup aiming to innovate the determination of flight data.
 The goal was to eliminate the dependence on conventional hardware sensors by employing data-driven methods.